AllenSWDB/allenswdb.github.io/databook/background/Neuropixels-electrophysiology.md

 that we measure the signals that neurons are sending to one another.
 One powerful tool to do this is extracellular electrophysiology.

-## The Basic Premise: Listening to the Concert from the Outside
+## The basic premise: listening to the concert from the outside

 Extracellular electrophysiology is analogous to eavesdropping on the electrical conversations of neurons from outside their cell membranes.
 Unlike its